Download a copy of our Terms & Conditions in PDF Here

 - Anyone who makes payment towards the rental

-If you break the contract by not doing what you agreed to, you must pay:
+If you break the contract by not doing what you agreed to, you must return the vehicle and pay:

 - any amounts owed to us under the contract and